Find a plan.

 Original Medicare does not limit out-of-pocket costs (ie, the deductibles and coinsurance that Medicare beneficiaries have to pay for hospital and outpatient care), so most enrollees maintain some form of supplemental coverage.

-More than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare (Medigap plans cannot be used with Medicare Advantage coverage).
-A
+More than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.6 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare (Medigap plans cannot be used with Medicare Advantage plans).

-According to an AHIP analysis, there were 312,946 Washington residents with Medigap coverage as of 2021.
+According to America’s Health Insurance Plans (AHIP) analysis, there were 312,038 Washington residents with Medigap coverage as of 2022.7

 But Washington is one of eight states where Medigap insurers are required to use community rating for enrollees age 65 and older (see Washington statute RCW 48.66.045).